FAIRmedia-AT/FM-V2T/README.md

 After downloading the original videos, split them into short video clips using the `video_clips_cuts_info.csv` as a reference for shot boundaries and filenames.
 For example, [FFmpeg](https://www.ffmpeg.org/) can be used for this purpose.
 Make sure to stick to the file naming convention described above.

 NOTE: Only a selected subset of clips was annotated.
-Clips with faulty shot boundaries or poor quality were excluded from the annotations.
+Clips with faulty shot boundaries or poor quality were excluded of annoation candidates.
+Finally, only a single clip per original video was randomly sampled.

 ## Key Clips
 During our initial tests with LLM-based Video-to-Text methods, we identified key clips that highlight specific challenges or qualities useful for qualitative evaluation of different models: